Pokemon Sword and Shield: everything we know about the 2019 Pokemon RPG

 A whole new world

 We know the game is set in a brand new region of Galar, rather than a rehash of Kanto or a previously visited territory.
-Galar seems to be loosely inspired by the United Kingdom, with rolling hills and brickwork cities to explore.
+Galar seems to be loosely inspired by England's cities and countryside, with rolling hills and brickwork cities to explore.

 The trailer also showed glimpses of jewel-encrusted mines and what might even be a football stadium (see the kit below), though we're waiting to see whether competing in a Pokémon-themed Football World Cup will be possible for players.